nsaikiran/blog/content/posts/2020-01-06-notes-on-datastructures-and-algorithms.md

 ### Textbooks
 - CLRS
 - Algorithms by by Robert Sedgewick and Kevin Wayne.
 [Refer slides for each topic](https://sedgewick.io/courses/algorithms/).
 In this link, go to slides section, useful content.
+Also, the related videos are hosted [here](https://www.cubits.ai/collections/117/)
 - Algorithm Design Manual

 ## Further Reading: